Amédé Ardoin: Later life and death

 The circumstances that led to Ardoin's death, and the final cause of his death, were uncertain for many years.
 Contemporaries said that Ardoin suffered from impaired mental and musical capacities later in his life.

-Descendants of family members and musicians who knew Ardoin claimed a story, now well-known, about a racially motivated attack on him in which he was severely beaten, in about 1939, while walking home after playing at a house dance near Eunice.
+Descendants of family members and musicians who knew Ardoin claimed a story, now well-known, that he was severely beaten in a racially motivated attack in about 1939.
+He was walking home after playing at a house dance near Eunice.
 The common story said that some white men were angered when a white woman, daughter of the house, lent her handkerchief to Ardoin to wipe the sweat from his face.
+Ardoin seems never to have fully mentally recovered from this attack.

-Another story according to musicians Canray Fontenot and Wade Frugé, in PBS's American Patchwork, claimed that as Ardoin was leaving Eunice, he was run over by a Model A car which crushed his head and throat, damaging his vocal cords; they said he was found the next day, lying in a ditch.
+According to musicians Canray Fontenot and Wade Frugé, in PBS's American Patchwork, claimed that as Ardoin was leaving Eunice, he was run over by a Model A car which crushed his head and throat, damaging his vocal cords.
+They said he was found the next day, lying in a ditch.

 Studies have concluded that he died as a result of a venereal disease.
-He ended up in an asylum in Pineville, Louisiana, where he was admitted in September 1942.
-He died at the hospital two months later, and was buried in the hospital's common grave.
+At the end of his life he was cared for in an asylum in Pineville, Louisiana, where he was admitted in September 1942.
+He died at the hospital two months later.
+He was buried in the hospital's common grave.

 Legacy

+The 31 songs recorded by Ardoin have become "an important part of the core repertoire of Cajun and Creole music."
+Both his accordion playing and vocals have been stylistically influential in Cajun music and zydeco.

+Along with bandmates like Dennis McGee, Ardoin "crossed the musical color line" in the Jim Crow South, earning the admiration of listeners of both races and creating temporary social spaces where cultural interchange could take place.
+Anthropologist Sara Le Menestrel notes, "Ardoin is now considered the father of French music by most local musicians, no matter which subcategory of music [i.e., Cajun or Creole] they identify with."

-On March 11, 2018, a life-sized statue of Ardoin was unveiled at the St. Landry Parish Visitor Center—based on the only known photo of Ardoin, when he received the Catholic sacrament of Confirmation.
-The project was headed by Louisiana's former Poet Laureate, author, and professor Darrell Bourque, who wrote a book of poetry titled 'If You Abandon Me: An Amédé Ardoin Songbook', the cover of which features artwork by Pierre Bourque.
+On March 11, 2018, a life-sized statue of Ardoin was unveiled at the St. Landry Parish Visitor Center.
+It was based on a well-known photo of him when he received the Catholic sacrament of Confirmation.
+The statue project was headed by Darrell Bourque, a professor and Louisiana's former Poet Laureate.
+His book of poetry titled 'If You Abandon Me: An Amédé Ardoin Songbook', features a cover with artwork by Pierre Bourque.